 \subsection{Randomized Function View of Leakage}

-We begin by describing our threat model, which is a pointwise adaptation of the model described in~\cite{issa2019operational}.
+We begin by describing our first threat model, which is a pointwise adaptation of the model described in~\cite{issa2019operational}.
 Suppose $X$ is a random variable defined over a finite alphabet $\mathcal X$.
-We will use $X$ to represent some data containing sensitive information.
+We use $X$ to represent some data containing sensitive information.
 Further, suppose $Y$ is a random variable taking values in a finite alphabet $\mathcal{Y}$ which is the output of a channel (i.e., kernel) $P_{Y \mid X}$ with input $X$.
 We will also refer to the channel $P_{Y \mid X}$ as a \emph{privacy mechanism}.
-Consider an adversary who is interested in guessing the (realized) value of a possibly randomized function of $X$, called $U$, characterized by $P_{U \mid X}$.
-The adversary, who is computationally unbounded, observes an outcome $y \in \mathrm{supp}(P_Y)$ (where $P_Y$ is the output distribution induced by $P_X$ and $P_{Y \mid X}$) and constructs a guess of $U$ called $\hat{U}$ according to a kernel $P_{\hat{U} \mid Y=y}$.
+Consider an adversary who is interested in guessing the value of a possibly randomized function of $X$, called $U$, characterized by $P_{U \mid X}$.
+The adversary, who is computationally unbounded, observes an outcome $y \in \mathrm{supp}(P_Y)$ (where $P_Y = P_{Y \mid X} \circ P_X$ is the output distribution) and constructs a guess of $U$ called $\hat{U}$ according to a kernel $P_{\hat{U} \mid Y}$.
 The adversary is passive in the sense that she cannot affect the outcomes of the system, but can verify if her guess is correct.
-Furthermore, the adversary knows the joint distribution $P_{UXY}$, and therefore, can optimize her choice of guessing kernel $P_{\hat{U} \mid Y=y}$ to maximize her chances of correctly guessing $U$.
+Furthermore, the adversary knows the joint distribution $P_{UXY}$, and therefore, can optimize her choice of guessing kernel $P_{\hat{U} \mid Y}$ to maximize her chances of correctly guessing $U$.

-To measure the privacy leakage of a disclosed outcome $y$, the system designer considers the ratio of the probability of correctly guessing $U$ having observed $y$, and the probability of correctly guessing $U$ with no observations (in this case, the best guess is the most probable outcome according to $P_U$).
+To measure the information leakage of a disclosed outcome $y$, the system designer considers the ratio of the probability of correctly guessing $U$ having observed $y$, and the probability of correctly guessing $U$ with no observations (in this case, the best guess is the most probable outcome according to $P_U$).
 Accordingly, we define the pointwise \emph{$U$-leakage} of $X$ as follows:

-where $\mathcal{U}$ denotes the alphabet of the random variable $U$.
-As the system designer may not know what $U$ the adversary is interested in, or different adversaries may be interested in guessing different $U$'s, we investigate the worst-case scenario by taking the supremum of~\eqref{eq:u-leakage} over all possible $U$'s.
+where $\mathcal{U}$ denotes the alphabet of $U$.
+As the system designer may not know what $U$ the adversary is interested in, or different adversaries may be interested in guessing different $U$'s, we investigate the worst-case scenario by taking the supremum of~\eqref{eq:u-leakage} over all possible randomized functions of $X$.
 Considering this setup, we define pointwise maximal leakage (PML) denoted by $\ell_{P_{XY}}(X \to y)$ as follows.